guireiso/omicscope/docs/input.rst

-In addition, since Progenesis exports a limited amount of information about samples, *OmicScope* allows the user to input an Excel file containing all this information.
-Furthermore, users can filter data based on the minimum number of unique peptides, by adding the parameter function 'UniquePeptides' (recommended: UniquePeptides = 1).
+Since Progenesis exports certain information about sample groupings, *OmicScope* allows the user to input an Excel file containing all this information.
+Furthermore, if data were not filtered before exporting, users can filter identifications based on a minimum number of unique peptides by specifying the parameter 'UniquePeptides' (recommended: UniquePeptides = 1).

-**Note:** As Progenesis performs differential proteomics, *OmicScope* takes into account the statistical analysis exported by Progenesis.
-However, if the user has a specific experimental design and requires the *OmicScope* Statistical Workflow, they must rewrite the original .csv file as follows:

-* "Anova (p)" → "Original Anova (p)"
-* "q Value" → "Original q Value"

 .. code-block:: python